 Many remodels, especially additions, will require a permit from the city where you live.
-Do not begin construction on a new garage, sunroom or bathroom without going through the proper channels.
+Do not begin construction on a bathroom or bedroom addition without going through the proper channels.
 Residents of Minneapolis can call 311 to see if they need to get a permit.
 Residents of greater Minnesota or Wisconsin should call their city’s Department of Planning to see if a permit is necessary.

 Remember that your home’s space and needs might not be a direct parallel to the projects represented here, and you may be able to find discounts on everything from windows to fixtures and lighting to keep costs lower.
 Work with a licensed contractor to get a quote in advance and to see if you can make the improvements on a lower budget.